Voicemail Received 2079–04–13, 03:18 UTC.

 The job was billed as a protection detail, I know.
 He wanted a little extra muscle in case a meeting went South on him.
 A little planning, some logistics and potential exit strategies, and surveillance of the local comm networks.
 Seemed pretty well up your crew’s alley.

-Newly fired, his partner left him last year, and revenge against the Corp on his mind.
+Newly fired, his partner having left him last year, and revenge against the Corp on his mind.
 I figure for him this was a one-way event; he didn’t have any plans for after the fact.
+He just wanted revenge.

 As something of an olive branch I’ve had my eyes and ears on the street keeping an eye out for him, and I think I know where to find the little weasel.
 If you find him and either put him out of his misery or bring him back to me—your choice, no strings attached—I’ll cover the rest of what he owes you.